Skip to Main Content

 • Can parents / guardians attend the Orientation program?

 Yes.
-Parents and family members are encouraged to attend the Parent and Family Orientation that runs concurrently with their students programming.
+Parents and family members are encouraged to attend the Parent and Family Orientation that runs concurrently with student programming.
 Please visit the Parent and Family Orientation webpage for registration and program information.

 • Can parents attend Advising and Registration with their student?